A Personal Testimony that Taught Me A Powerful Truth Scott Pauley

 Snared.
 Drowned.
 Pierced.
 It is a painful thing to be possessed by possessions.

-You can be possessed by many things – any thing!
+You can be possessed by many things – anything!
 A wise mother once told her son, “Give not thy strength unto women, nor thy ways to that which destroyeth kings” (Proverbs 31:3).

-What – or who – possesses you?
+What – or who possesses you?
 It is the thing that you think about throughout the day.
 It is the thing that drives you.
 It is the thing that the Holy Spirit is revealing to you at this moment.
-And if it is any thing other than the Lord, it is an unworthy Master.
+And if it is anything other than the Lord, it is an unworthy Master.

-Anything that brings me under its power is taking a place that only Jesus in worthy to have.
+Anything that brings me under its power is taking a place that only Jesus is worthy to have.
 He is the Possessor of all things, and He is the only one who should possess me.

 Refuse today to be possessed by possessions.
 Choose instead to be possessed by Christ alone.
 He takes good care of everything that is in His hand.